pism/pism/doc/sphinx/manual/practical-usage/interpolation.rst

 .. rubric:: Footnotes

-.. [#f1] Here the "output" grid is the grid used to perform a simulation, i.e. PISM's
+.. [#f1] Here the "source" grid is a grid used in an input file and the "target" grid is
-         internal grid.
+         the grid used to perform a simulation, i.e. PISM's internal grid.

 .. [#f2] Aliasing artifacts in the bed topography field can significantly increase the
          "roughness" of the bed used by PISM, which unnecessarily increases the